-The number of incidents of domestic abuse being recorded has increased significantly in recent years (see graph below).
+The number of incidents of domestic abuse being recorded has remained fairly constant in the last few years, following several years of increases (see graph below).
 The majority of the increase has been in standard (lower) risk incidents.
 The rising trend, in part, is due to national policies to ensure domestic abuse is being recorded properly, but a lot of local work has also been undertaken to encourage victims to come forward and report the incidents and crimes that have occurred against them.
 National evidence suggests only 21% of incidents are reported to the police by victims.

 Source: Wakefield district Community Safety Partnership